Open-Source-Open-Doors/Black-Card-Revoked/README.md

 A fun and reminiscence-filled game celebrating American black popular culture.
 The Black Card Revoked game intend to invoke hilarious debates among young and old alike.
 Don't get your black card revoked!.

 Plays up to 6 people.
-Includes 21 question cards.
-21 response cards.
+Includes 10 question cards and 10 response cards per round.
 Family friendly

 # How To Play